Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/15-post-link-recompile/VitisMakefile_Flow.md

 The third stage, `make package2`, has various outputs.
 Among them is a file named `launch_hw_emu.sh`, which is used to run the hardware emulation in the last stage.

-The fourth and final stage, `make run_emu`, starts the hardware emulation that will also verify the correctness of the output.
+The fourth and final stage, `make run_emu`, starts the hardware emulation that also verifies the correctness of the output.

 ## Perform On-Board Testing

-1. To perform on-board testing, the same stages can be replicated but with a different target:
+1. To perform an on-board testing, the same stages can be replicated but with a different target:

 - For phase 1, type `make TARGET=hw clean phase1`.
 - For phase 2, type `make TARGET=hw phase2`.